syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ## Getting Started

-This section explains how to implement a similar UI as Visual Studio using Docking Manager.
+This section explains how to implement a similar UI as Visual Studio by using the Docking Manager.

-### Adding Docking Manager
+### Add Docking Manager

-There are [several ways](C:\Users\Selvaganapathy\Desktop\Need to redirect to Common section# "") to add Syncfusion control in to Visual Studio WPF project, the following steps will helps to add a Docking Manager control through XAML Code
+There are [several ways](C:\Users\Selvaganapathy\Desktop\Need to redirect to Common section# "") to add Syncfusion control in to the Visual Studio WPF project.
+The following steps help to add a Docking Manager control through XAML Code.

-* Create a WPF project in Visual Studio and refer the following assemblies.
+* Create a WPF project in Visual Studio and refer to the following assemblies.
 1. Syncfusion.Tools.Wpf
 2. Syncfusion.Shared.Wpf
 * Include an xml namespace for the above assemblies to the Main window.